Frequently Asked Questions

 Your dog will arrive, join his dog friends, and we spend some time just making sure everyone is happy and getting along.

-Back at the center the dogs get more socialization, gentle games, sofa coddles and sometime basic training.
+The dogs get plety of socialization, gentle games, sofa coddles and sometime basic training.

 Lunchtime provides much need separate naps and a bite to eat if provided.